flintlib/flint/doc/source/ca.rst

 The distinction between *Calcium numbers* (which must represent elements of `\mathbb{C}`) and the different kinds of nonnumerical values (infinities, Undefined or Unknown) is essential.
-Nonnumerical values may not be used as field extension elements `a_k`, and the denominator of a formal field element must always represent a nonzero complex number.
+Nonnumerical values may not be used as field extension numbers `a_k`, and the denominator of a formal field element must always represent a nonzero complex number.
 Accordingly, for any given Calcium value *x* that is not *Unknown*, it is exactly known whether *x* represents A) a number, B) unsigned infinity,
 C) a signed infinity, or D) Undefined.

 Number objects
 -------------------------------------------------------------------------------